thecodingmachine/kickoff-docker-php/docs/mouf_framework.md

 }
 ```

-Then run `make kickoff`.
+Run `make kickoff`.

-Once everything has been installed and you're sure that your apache container is running (`make tail`), use `make composer cmd=install` in order to install PHP dependencies.
+Once everything has been installed and you're sure that your apache container is running (`make tail`), use `make composer cmd=install` in order to install PHP dependencies (you might also have to run `make composer cmd=update`).

 Good :smiley:?
 Now open your favorite web browser, copy / paste http://dev.yourproject.com/vendor/mouf/mouf/ and create the user you will use to connect to Mouf UI.